dotnet/apireviews/2016/11-04-SpanOfT/README.md

 ## `Span<T>` and 64-bit

 It was suggested to allow `Span<T>` to represent spans that are larger than 32-bit.

-Before discussion the options it's important to consider that even on 64-bit machines, most apps should (and thus will) run as 32-bit because they don't need a 64-bit address space and will therefore benefit from smaller working sets as the pointers aren't inflated.

-In order to support 64-bit spans we have these options:
+We have these options:

 1. **Only expose 64-bit APIs**.
-This would mean having the indexer and `Length` would return `long`.
+This would mean having the indexer and `Length` would use `long`.

 2. **Expose 32-bit and 64-bit APIs**.
 This would mean we'd have two indexers (one accepting `int`, the other `long`) and a `Length` property returning